George Washington Albright (Marshall County)

 State Senate: 1874-1879

-According to his autobiography given to the WPA and the Daily Worker, Albright was born in 1846 near Holly Springs to parents enslaved by different owners; when he was 11 years old, his father was sold to Texas.
+According to biographical information in the Chicago Defender and the Daily Worker, Albright was born on August 15, 1846 on the Ike Marr plantation near Holly Springs to parents enslaved by different owners.
+When he was 11 years old, his father was sold to Texas.
 His father was later killed at Vicksburg after escaping to join the Union army.

 Albright was taught to read by his mother, who worked in the kitchen, listened to the white children doing their lessons, and picked up what she could to teach herself and her son.
 When he was 15, he became a runner for Lincoln’s Legal Loyal League, an underground network to spread news to other slaves.